klassijs/klassijs-a11y-validator/README.md

 ## Overview

-This function is designed to automate the **verification of accessibility compliance** for digital content, such as websites or applications, by programmatically testing elements against established accessibility standards (e.g., WCAG 2.1/2.2).
+This function is designed to automate the **verification of accessibility compliance** for digital content, such as websites or applications, by programmatically testing elements against established accessibility standards (e.g., WCAG 2.0,2.1,2.2 on level A, AA and AAA).
 The function aims to ensure a more inclusive user experience, especially for individuals with disabilities, by identifying and helping resolve accessibility issues.

 #### Key Features: